encoway/yarn-scripts-cache/packages/yarn-plugin-scripts-cache-nexus/README.md

 ### Repository

 The name of the nexus repository to store the cache entries in.
-The repository should be of type "raw (hosted)".
+The repository should be of type "site (hosted)".

 * Environment variable: `YSC_NEXUS_REPOSITORY`
 * Config field: `cacheConfigs.nexus.repository`